Theresa May Faces No-Confidence Vote Wednesday Over Brexit Anger

 UK PM Theresa May arrives in Berlin for talks with Germany's Angela Merkel aimed at rescuing her #Brexit dealhttps://t.co/UItujODwwF pic.twitter.com/HApPz3tyNA— BBC Politics (@BBCPolitics) December 11, 2018

-The process of reaching a final Brexit deal has foundered, in large part, on the complicated and essential question of how the U.K. and EU will treat Northern Ireland (part of the U.K.) and the Republic of Ireland (an EU member) short of enforcing a hard border.
+The process of reaching a final Brexit deal has foundered, in large part, on the complicated and essential question of how the U.K. and EU will treat Northern Ireland (part of the U.K.) and the Republic of Ireland (an EU member), short of enforcing a hard border.
+Roughly a third of May's draft Brexit agreement (or 170 pages) is devoted to the topic, according to the House of Commons Library.

 To trigger Wednesday's vote, Conservatives who are unhappy with the way May has managed Brexit submitted 48 no-confidence letters to the chairman of the 1922 Committee, a group that represents the Conservatives' rank-and-file membership.